ISSN: 1678-9741 - Open Access

 Infant Barlow’s Disease in Association with Atrial Septal Defect

-Isaac Azevedo SilvaI; Larissa Ales Leite MatosI; Carolina Sant’AnnaI; Ulisses Alexandre CrotiI
+Isaac Azevedo Silva1; Larissa Ales Leite Matos1; Carolina Sant’Anna1; Ulisses Alexandre Croti1

 Clinical data: Female, seven years old, referred to our service complaining about congestive heart failure symptoms due to mitral valve regurgitation and atrial septal defect.
 Technical description: Echocardiographic findings compatible with Barlow’s disease and atrial septal defect, ostium secundum type.
 Operation: She was submitted to mitral valvuloplasty with chordal shortening and prosthetic posterior ring (Gregori-Braile®) along with patch atrioseptoplasty.
 Comments: Mitral valve regurgitation is a rare congenital heart disease and Barlow’s disease is probably rarer.
 Mitral valve repair is the treatment of choice.
 Keywords: Mitral valve insufficiency; Mitral Valve Annuloplasty; Congenital Heart Defect; Atrial Septal Defect; Thoracic Surgery;